BikeSales.org.uk - Organising & listing the latest online Bike Discounts

 Cube Stereo 140

-Reviews include Mountain Bike Rider from April 2015 (covering the HPC Race model) and describing the value, which refers to the bike having an amazing specification for the cost, with a great build and fork.
-It also comments on the stiffness: that's combined with a light weight, although the bike doesn't quite handle as well as expected, plus the geometry which is good for most riders, but doesn't entirely suit more aggressive riders, as the top tube is relatively short.
-This site rates this bike at 4.0/5.
+Mountain Bike Rider has a review from April 2015 (covering the HPC Race model) and detailing the value, which refers to the bike having an amazing specification for the cost, with a great build and fork.
+There are also good comments about the stiffness: that's combined with a light weight, although the bike doesn't quite handle as well as expected and the geometry which is good for most riders, but doesn't entirely suit more aggressive riders, as the top tube is relatively short.
+This review gives a rating of 4.0/5.

 Cube Stereo 160

-There is a review from Bike Radar from 2014 (covering the Super HPC model) which firstly emphasises the all round ability, in that there isn't anything on a trail that this bike can't tackle well and as a result the value for money is fantastic.
-Also mentioned in this review is the adaptable suspension: which has enough travel for rough terrain, while the frame geometry gives stability when agility is necessary, combined with the responsiveness because the bike is designed with a great mix of stiffness and lightness.
-If you're interested in ratings, this review gives the bike a 4.5/5.
+Reviews include Bike Radar from 2014 (covering the Super HPC model) and describing the all round ability, in that there isn't anything on a trail that this bike can't tackle well and as a result the value for money is fantastic.
+It also comments on the adaptable suspension: which has enough travel for rough terrain, while the frame geometry gives stability when agility is necessary, plus the responsiveness because the bike is designed with a great mix of stiffness and lightness.
+This site rates this bike at 4.5/5.

 Cube Stereo 120

-There is a review from Mountain Bike Rider from 2014 (covering the HPC Pro model) which firstly emphasises the low weight, giving the bike good efficiency if you're riding all day on trails.
-Also mentioned in this review is the tight geometry: which suits fast trail riding and fire-road climbing, rather than technical sections, combined with the gearing that makes it suitable for climbing smooth variable gradient trails with ease.
+Mountain Bike Rider has a review from 2014 (covering the HPC Pro model) and detailing the low weight, giving the bike good efficiency if you're riding all day on trails.
+There are also good comments about the tight geometry: which suits fast trail riding and fire-road climbing, rather than technical sections and the gearing that makes it suitable for climbing smooth variable gradient trails with ease.

 Buying Parts or Clothes ? - Search all these shops in one go: